-For the years ended December 31 2021 2020 2019 Net cash flows provided by (used in) operating activities 500.2 2,240.9 2,748.3 Net cash flows used in investing activities 83.8 98.4 375.6 Net cash flows used in financing activities 884.0 760.9 2,091.6 Net increase (decrease) in cash and cash equivalents (467.5) 1,381.6 281.1
+For the years ended December 31 2022 2021 2020 Net cash flows provided by (used in) operating activities 278.0 500.2 2,240.9 Net cash flows used in investing activities 37.8 83.8 98.4 Net cash flows used in financing activities 1,071.3 884.0 760.9 Net increase (decrease) in cash and cash equivalents (831.0) (467.5) 1,381.6

-The net cash flows provided by operating activities for the year ended 2021 were at P0.5 billion composed of income before provision for income tax of P0.6 billion, excluding adjustments, changes in working capital, interest received and including actual income tax paid.
-The decrease in operating activities were due to high inventory and catch-up of payment for 2020 payables.
+The net cash flows provided by operating activities for the year ended 2022 amounted to P0.2 billion composed of income before provision for income tax of P0.6 billion, excluding adjustments, changes in working capital, interest received and including actual income tax paid.
+The decrease in cash flow from operating activities was due to buildup of inventory and higher settlement of payables.

-The net cash flows used in investing activities for the year ended 2021 were at P0.08 billion, mainly for the acquisition of property and equipment and capitalization of intangibles.
+The net cash flows used in investing activities for the year ended 2022 were at P0.04 billion, mainly for the acquisition of property and equipment relative to the acquisition of shares in Tenex.

-The net cash flows used in financing activities for the year ended 2021 were at P0.9 billion, relating to dividend payout, short-term borrowings, lease liabilities and acquisition of treasury shares.
+The net cash flows used in financing activities for the year ended 2022 were at P1.1 billion, relating to dividend payout, short-term borrowings, lease liabilities and acquisition of treasury shares.